HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/02-speedup-data-loading.md

 ## I/O is separate and shared

 - All compute nodes of all supercomputers see the same files
-- Performance tradeoff between shared acessibility and speed
+- Performance tradeoff between shared accessibility and speed
 - Our I/O server is almost a supercomputer by itself
     ![JSC Supercomputer Stragegy](images/machines.png){height=350pt}